 Higher rental income = a higher cap rate.
 Since the cap rate is listed on the property listing on the MLS, investors will seek you out if yours is high.

 To determine the fair market value of rents in your area, complete a CMA.
 Look at rental properties similar in property type and location to yours, and see what they’re renting out for.
-The demand of rental properties will also factor into the price of rent.
+The demand for rental properties will also factor into the price of rent.

 Sell or Buy a Home with Clever and Save Thousands!